pkp/pkp-docs/translating-guide/en/managing-languages.md

-# Managing Languages and Locales
+# Managing Languages in PKP Software

 ## How Languages and Locales Work